Non-Executive Directors

 Dan WorsleyNon-Executive Director

-He is a member of the Institute’s Council and Board.
-He was previously a Director of EY (2015 – 2018); having also held roles in central government departments and as a Senior Manager for PwC.
-In addition, Dan is presently a Member of the Audit Committee at the City of London Corporation, and a Member of the Joint Audit Committee at Sussex PCC and Police Force.
+Dan lives in Wareham and is a Fellow of the Chartered Institute of Public Finance & Accountancy (CIPFA), with a broad range of experience working with, and within, the public, private and charity sectors.
+He is currently the CFO at the Metropolitan Police, and was previously CIPFA’s Chief Operating Officer (2018 – 2024).
+He was a Director of EY (2015 – 2018); having also held roles as a senior civil servant in central government departments and as a senior manager for PwC.
+In addition, Dan is presently a Member of the Audit Committee at the City of London Corporation, and was previously a Member of the Joint Audit Committee at Sussex PCC and Police Force.

 “I’m delighted to be joining the Board of NHS Dorset, and really looking forward to getting stuck into the task at hand, supporting the executive team and ensuring we all work together, collaborate and innovate to deliver the vision of NHS Dorset.”